SANDAG/ABM/docs/cvm.md

 • Leveraging the TNC driver survey to represent this recently emerged type of on-line establishment and the “gig” workers it employs.

-In addition, the HTM update to the most current version of FAF5 was important to representing commodity trading and supply chain trends after the COVID-19 pandemic.
-The HTM update also includes improvements to process efficiency and accuracy.

 #### CVM Overview and Flow Between Components